cakephp/docs/en/orm/table-objects.rst

 Using the 'through' option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you plan to add any extra information to the join or pivot table, or if you
+If you plan on adding extra information to the join/pivot table, or if you
 need to use join columns outside of the conventions, you will need to define the
 ``through`` option.
-The ``through`` option allows you full control over how the
+The ``through`` option provides you full control over how the
 belongsToMany association will be created.

 It is sometimes desirable to store additional data with a many to